MeansMarkus/MoviePicker/README.md

 # Movie Recommendation System

-This project implements a hybrid movie recommendation system using both content-based filtering and collaborative filtering techniques.
+This project implements a movie recommendation system using both content-based filtering and collaborative filtering techniques.
 It takes input from users about movies they have watched and provides movie recommendations based on their preferences.
 The recommendation engine uses features such as genres, ratings, and actors to suggest movies that the users are likely to enjoy.

 ---